This blog post was updated on the 3rd September 2019

 An autumn holiday on Gozo has many attractions.
 The island's hot summer eases gently into a period of wonderfully warm and sunny weather and there are fewer tourists.
 With average maximum temperatures in September, October and November of 24°C, 21°C, and 17°C respectively, it's still possible to enjoy swimming in the sea and dining al fresco at the island's many restaurants.

-And, as an added bonus, autumn on Gozo sees the island’s cultural life ramping up a gear.
-As summer draws to a close, where else but on Gozo can you experience festivals celebrating everything from opera to beer?
+And, as an added bonus, autumn on Gozo sees the island's cultural life ramping up a gear.
+As summer draws to a close, where else but on Gozo can you experience festivals celebrating everything from opera to flying kites?

-The last festas of the season take place in Xlendi, Xaghra and Victoria in September, as well as the Qala Folk Festival.
-This is followed by a series of classical music festivals including two major opera productions during October, one of which is part of the internationally renowned Festival Mediterranea which runs to early December.
+In September the last festas of the season take place in Għajnsielem, Xaghra and Victoria.
+There’s also the Qala International Folk Festival.
+This is followed by a series of classical music festivals including two major opera productions during October, as part of the internationally renowned Festival Mediterranea which runs to the end of November.

 Qala International Folk Festival, Gozo.
 Picture credit: www.visitgozo.com

 Festival Mediterranea has been running since 2002 and is organised by Teatru Astra in Gozo's capital, Victoria.
 The festival attracts an international audience of music lovers who are treated to a wide range of classical and symphonic music, plus vocal recitals, and opera.

 The cultural highlight of the year on Gozo is undoubtedly the two spectacular operas performed during October at Teatru Astra and Gozo's other main theatre – the Aurora Opera House.